 Overall Response Rate (ORR)

-Overall Response Rate (ORR) was defined as the proportion of participants with Best Overall Response (BOR) of confirmed Complete Response (CR) or Partial Response (PR), as per Blinded Independent Review Committee (BIRC) assessment and according to RECIST 1.1.
+Overall Response Rate (ORR) was defined as the proportion of participants who had a Best Overall Response (BOR) of confirmed Complete Response (CR) or Partial Response (PR) according to RECIST 1.1.

 Overall Survival (OS)